Stoves

 Fitting is very straightforward once the original gas stove has been removed – most Corribee galleys are built to take a double burner stove so one of the small Taylors stoves will easily take it’s place, either the 028 model shown above or the cheaper Model K.

 As standard they come with a 1.5 gallon paraffin tank, which is rather large for a small boat.
-Taylors used to make a 4 pint tank, which is often available secondhand at boat jumbles, and this is what I opted to use.
+Taylors used to make a 4 pint tank, which is often available secondhand at boat jumbles.

 Because it is pressurised the mounting position isn’t critical, but it needs to be accessible for filling and to pump it.
-I chose to mount it on the forward side of the bulkhead.
-The galley is on the aft side so the fuel pipe connects via the bulkhead connector supplied.
-Also provided are a small filter and a shut-off valve, along with 3m of copper tube and the necessary compression fittings to connect it all up.
+Also provided are a small filter and a shut-off valve, along with 3m of copper tube and the necessary compression fittings to connect it all up, as shown above.

 There are a few other points worth considering.
 A drip tray under the tank may be useful, not because the tank will leak, but in case of over-filling.
 A dispenser for methylated spirits would make it easier to fill the pre-heating cups under the burners.
 Lighting the meths is best done with a piezo igniter (the type used to light domestic gas cookers).
 Finally, you have some extra space (probably in the forepeak or the stern locker) where the gas bottle used to go, and you don’t have that nagging doubt over having switched the gas valve off.